-Talking with your teen about money can go smoother if you keep the conversation age appropriate.
+Talking with your child about money can go smoother if you keep the conversation age appropriate.
 The conversation starters and activities here can help you find the words.

 Conversations about borrowing